zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 ---

-A *human* can be finite, yet his *soul* vanishes—journeying beyond the infinite horizon, diffusing infinitely, reaching the infinite heights, or wandering back and forth infinitely—and dies slowly but surely.
+A *human* can be finite, yet the *soul* vanishes—journeying beyond the infinite horizon, diffusing infinitely, reaching the infinite heights, or wandering back and forth infinitely—and dies slowly but surely.

 This isn’t Zen poetry.
-These are convergence phenomena of some exotic functions, where "human" and "soul" stand for $$m$$ and $$f$$.
+These are convergence phenomena of some exotic functions, where "human" and "soul" stand for the total mass $$\int f\,dm$$ and the function $$f$$.
 It’s a peculiarity of measure theory that makes it simultaneously intriguing yet boring at the same time.

 The above functions correspond respectively to examples 1.5.2-5 of “An Introduction to Measure Theory” by Terence Tao.